Winning Wrong

 The problem isn't that your life isn't working.
 The problem is that you're working — without feeling like you're living.

-You have an interpretation reflex — and it's been running your decisions before clarity had a chance to speak.
+What's actually happening is more specific than any of those labels.
+You have an interpretation reflex — an operating system formed under pressure, in conditions that may no longer exist — and it's been running your decisions before clarity had a chance to speak.

 That reflex didn't start in your current season.
 It was formed under pressure — in the family system you came from, the losses you weren't given language for, the roles you were handed before you were old enough to choose them.
 And it's been traveling with you ever since.